Zilliqa/zilliqa-developer/devops/network-upgrade.md

 # Network Upgrade

-This doc describe the way to conduct the upgrade entire network.
-So far we implement following 2 methods:
+This doc describes the way to conduct the upgrade entire network.
+So far we implement the following 2 methods:

 - Upgrade on Separated Network
 - Rolling Upgrade

-Hers is a comparison table between these 2 methods, and meanwhile the methods would be applied in different scenarios.
+Here is a comparison table between these 2 methods, and meanwhile, the methods would be applied in different scenarios.

 |                   |Upgrade on Separated Network|Rolling Upgrade           |
 |-------------------|----------------------------|--------------------------|